TerminatedProcess/wsl2_scripts/README.md

 1. c:\wslbackups is destination for backups
 2. c:\wsldistros is location where restored backups will be instantiated.
 3. Backup/Restore is the .vhdx file.
 4. Uses arguments only available in Windows 11.
-If you are on Win10, you will need to adjust the arguments to use .tar instead.
+If you are on Win10, you may need to use .tar instead.
 Tar is much slower, but smaller backups.
 The .vdhx backup however is seriously fast.

 Tools:
 1. bkupwslubuntut.bat